IceForClass/IceForClass/README.md

 - Main account : [Icesito68](https://github.com/Icesito68).

-- 👋 Hi, I’m @IceForClass
+- 👋 Hi, I’m Icesito
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming in general
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on porting Windows 11 to mobile devices
-- 📫 How to reach me ...

   ## Some statistics that look good even if they are not much